What is Meditation?

 So I kept my awareness open to flow with life.
 A storm was far off the coast but not visible.
 I was patient and then suddenly I knew the moment.
 Running in to be with my daughter Mina just in time before a very large rogue wave came crashing in to hurt her.
 I didn’t know this was going to happen, I had no “idea” to think about a rogue wave since it was a sheltered cove that doesn’t have larger waves.
 I just had the sense I should be present and aware… then the wave came crashing in.
 If I wasn’t present and aware she would have been hurt.
 Yet together, since she also helped to spot the wave coming in, we shifted through it safely, and more importantly played with the wave instead.
 It shook her up a little since it was a huge rogue wave out the blue, but instead of shaping us by a collision we reversed the event and defined it by our play.
 A big difference.

-Even in the best of times when we feel the waters of our life are calm enough, and normally we would be right, our awareness can still be engaged and extend further out than our normal senses.
+Even in the best of times when we feel the waters of our lives are calm enough, and normally we would be right, our awareness can still be engaged and extend further out than our normal senses.
 A shaman uses awareness to pick up on storms and events near our life and any potentials that could be crashing about in pretty random ways.

 A common question many people ask is: